transmute-industries/transmute/packages/transmute-compliance-demo/README.md

 npm run prep
 ```

 Unfortunatly, kubernetes support for this demo is not currently stable.
-For now, you will need to run ipfs and testrpc with docker-compose from the root directory of the repo:
+For now, you will need to run ipfs and testrpc with docker-compose from the root directory of the , if you have not already:

 ```
 docker-compose up